itsmesihle/odin-landing-page/README.md

 2. ### Body

-   - slideshow of some of my interests in picture form, from unsplash, pixabay, pexels
+   - [] slideshow of some of my interests in picture form, from unsplash, pixabay, pexels
-     - liverpool fc
+     - [x] liverpool fc
-     - watching sports
+     - [x] watching sports
-     - reading
+     - [x] reading
-     - programming
+     - [x] programming
-   - quote section
+   - [] quote section
-   - call to action
+   - [] call to action
+     - [x] sign up to blah b;ah blah
-     - follow along with me, as i learn to programming..."follow me" leads to twitter account
+     - [] follow along with me, as i learn to programming..."follow me" leads to twitter account

 3. ### Footer
-   - copyright @ Sihle Ndlovu
+   - copyright @ Odin Project & Sihle Ndlovu

 Here is an example of said landing page <insert image here>